jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/response.md

 1. Percentages are determined
   using percentiles,
 1. Office hours correspond to
-  eight-hour bussiness days,
+  twelve-hour bussiness days,
   like this:
-  8AM-12M and 1PM-5PM,
+  7AM-7PM (GMT-5),
 1. The reattacks to be considered will be those that had its vulnerability closed.